elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 The configuration of the datamining pipeline relies on plain JSON configuration files which are provided as an input to a program running the pipeline.
-The program then parses the configuration and proceedes with the datamining as specified by the configuration.
+The program then parses the configuration and proceeds with the datamining as specified by the configuration.

 The top-level structure of pipeline configuration is structured as follows: